Rainy Days and Bored Kids

 Rainy Day Games for the Family

-YES!
-Sometimes rainy days happen on the weekend and can be a great excuse for a little family bonding time.
+Sometimes rainy days happen on the weekend and can be a great excuse for a little extra family bonding time.

 Check out all my favorites for family game night!

 Jenga has been around for quite some time, and I would imagine it’s already common in most American households — making it the perfect rainy-day option!

 This game is great at making kids think, as well as encouraging them to have simple moments of calm and steady structure!